trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Operator Time Zone is the local time set by the user in Trader Workstation.
 The  Operator Time Zone typically maintains a unique formatting structure  separate from Exchange Time Zones; however, they can match.

-A user can confirm their Operator Time Zone by launching Trader Workstation then, before logging in, click “More Options >”.
+A user can confirm their Operator Time Zone by launching Trader Workstation then, before logging in, click Ã¢â‚¬Å“More Options >Ã¢â‚¬Â.

 ![More Options button on the TWS login window. ](https://www.interactivebrokers.com/campus/wp-content/uploads/sites/2/2023/09/twsLogin-700x407.png)

-Users can then confirm their active Operator Time Zone by referencing the “Time Zone” field.
+Users can then confirm their active Operator Time Zone by referencing the Ã¢â‚¬Å“Time ZoneÃ¢â‚¬Â field.

-For US residents, this will typically appear as “America/New_York”,  “America/Chicago”, or “America/Los_Angeles”.
+For US residents, this will typically appear as Ã¢â‚¬Å“America/New_YorkÃ¢â‚¬Â,  Ã¢â‚¬Å“America/ChicagoÃ¢â‚¬Â, or Ã¢â‚¬Å“America/Los_AngelesÃ¢â‚¬Â.
 It is essential to note the Time Zone value, as this will be the value supplied when making  requests with the Operator Time Zone.

 ![More Options settings on the TWS login window.](https://www.interactivebrokers.com/campus/wp-content/uploads/sites/2/2023/09/twsMoreOptions-1-700x406.png)

-After logging in to Trader Workstation or IB Gateway, you would be able to  submit time stamps in the format of “YYYYMMDD HH:mm:ss  Operator/Time_Zone”.
+After logging in to Trader Workstation or IB Gateway, you would be able to  submit time stamps in the format of Ã¢â‚¬Å“YYYYMMDD HH:mm:ss  Operator/Time_ZoneÃ¢â‚¬Â.

-Given our prior example, a historical data  endDateTime value would appear as”20250101 23:59:59 America/Chicago”.
+Given our prior example, a historical data  endDateTime value would appear asÃ¢â‚¬Â20250101 23:59:59 America/ChicagoÃ¢â‚¬Â.
 This would mean the latest value I want is just before midnight in  Chicago on January 1st, 2025.
 Even if I am trading contracts in New York or overseas, all historical data requests would be relative to my own  time zone.

 ### Exchange Time ZoneCopy Location

 The exchange Time Zone is the value the exchange itself uses to calculate  time.
 This value is typically unique to the Operator Time Zone, but  these values can overlap.

-As an example, the New York Stock Exchange operates on “US/Eastern”.
-However, the CME operates on “US/Central”.
+As an example, the New York Stock Exchange operates on Ã¢â‚¬Å“US/EasternÃ¢â‚¬Â.
+However, the CME operates on Ã¢â‚¬Å“US/CentralÃ¢â‚¬Â.
 This values can be  programmatically requested using the EClient.reqContractDetails method,  and then received from EWrapper.contractDetails in contractDetails.Time  ZoneId.

-Note that this will be interpreted differently from “America/Chicago”.
+Note that this will be interpreted differently from Ã¢â‚¬Å“America/ChicagoÃ¢â‚¬Â.

 ![Time Zone response from a reqContractDetails request.](https://www.interactivebrokers.com/campus/wp-content/uploads/sites/2/2023/09/exchangeTimeZone.png)